Grus (constellation): Stars

 There are several double stars visible to the naked eye in Grus.
 Forming a triangle with Alnair and Beta, Delta Gruis is an optical double whose components—Delta^{1} and Delta^{2}—are separated by 45 arcseconds.
 Delta^{1} is a yellow giant of spectral type G7III and magnitude 4.0, 309 light-years from Earth, and may have its own magnitude 12 orange dwarf companion.
 Delta^{2} is a red giant of spectral type M4.5III and semiregular variable that ranges between magnitudes 3.99 and 4.2, located 325 light-years from Earth.
 It has around 3 times the mass and 135 times the diameter of the Sun.
 Mu Gruis, composed of Mu^{1} and Mu^{2}, is also an optical double—both stars are yellow giants of spectral type G8III around 2.5 times as massive as the Sun with surface temperatures of around 4900 K. Mu^{1} is the brighter of the two at magnitude 4.8 located around 275 light-years from Earth, while Mu^{2} the dimmer at magnitude 5.11 lies 265 light-years distant from Earth.
 Pi Gruis, an optical double with a variable component, is composed of Pi^{1} Gruis and Pi^{2}.
 Pi^{1} is a semi-regular red giant of spectral type S5, ranging from magnitude 5.31 to 7.01 over a period of 191 days, and is around 532 light-years from Earth.
 One of the brightest S-class stars to Earth viewers, it has a companion star of apparent magnitude 10.9 with sunlike properties, being a yellow main sequence star of spectral type G0V.
 The pair make up a likely binary system.
 Pi^{2} is a giant star of spectral type F3III-IV located around 130 light-years from Earth, and is often brighter than its companion at magnitude 5.6.
 Marking the right wing is Theta Gruis, yet another double star, lying 5 degrees east of Delta^{1} and Delta^{2}.

+The constellation Grus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.